Rudolph and Arthur Covered Bridge

-The Rudolph and Arthur Covered Bridge was an historic, American wooden covered bridge that was located in Elk Township and New London Township, Chester County, Pennsylvania.
+The Rudolph and Arthur Covered Bridge was an historic wooden covered bridge that was located in Elk Township and New London Township, Chester County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1980, and was delisted in 2022.

-The Rudolph and Arthur Bridge, which was destroyed by Hurricane Ida in 2021, was rebuilt and the re-opening ceremony was held on October 15, 2025.
+The Rudolph and Arthur Bridge, which was destroyed by remnants of Hurricane Ida on September 1, 2021, was rebuilt and the re-opening ceremony was held on October 15, 2025.

 History and architectural features

 An 80 ft Burr truss bridge that was erected in 1880, it had vertical planking and eave-level window openings, and crossed Big Elk Creek.

-It was listed on the National Register of Historic Places in 1980, but was delisted in 2022.

-The Rudolph and Arthur Covered Bridge was destroyed by remnants of Hurricane Ida on September 1, 2021.
-The bridge was rebuilt and a dedication ceremony was held on October 15, 2025.